STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: The dataset

-\textbf{Collection:} We source real-world social media memes from [\url{https://imgflip.com}], specifically utilizing its \textit{streams} section\footnote{\url{https://imgflip.com/streams}} to crawl meme-centric posts.
-The platform was chosen for two primary reasons: \textbf{(i)} its strong emphasis on social media-style interactions where memes serve as a central mode of communication, and \textbf{(ii)} its wide variety of user-generated content, allowing us to collect memes without any target-specific or event-specific filtering, thereby closely mirroring real-world social media environments (refer to Table~\ref{tab:dataset_compare} for comparison with existing datasets).
+\textbf{Collection:} We source real-world social media memes from [\url{https://imgflip.com}], specifically utilising its \textit{streams} section\footnote{\url{https://imgflip.com/streams}} to crawl meme-centric posts.
+The platform was chosen for two primary reasons: \textbf{(i)} its strong emphasis on social media-style interactions where memes serve as a central mode of communication, and \textbf{(ii)} its wide variety of user-generated content, allowing us to collect memes without any target-specific or event-specific filtering, thereby closely mirroring real-world social media environments.